 - Training or educational workshop: Have you incorporated a sequenced communication plan into your event plan?
 Make sure you have the right staff and event platform to contact registrants at multiple stages of their event journey.
 That way, you can send reminders, provide event details and instructions, answer questions, and send follow-up messages to build relationships, as attendees seek to engage in educational opportunities.

-- External-facing meetings: What are the ways to showcase your organization in the best light?
+- External-facing meetings: How can you showcase your organization in the best light?
 For meetings with clients, customers, and other outside attendees, you want to create a seamless experience that incorporates your event's branding, values, and offerings, leaving participants with a great impression and understanding of your company.

 - Pro tip: Remember to focus equally on creating value for each and every attendee, regardless of their location.